 Instructor and Student Responsibility:

 It is the responsibility of each instructor to specify clearly on the course syllabus office hours, all class attendance and participation requirements, including policies related to missed assignments, quizzes, and exams.
 Instructors reserve the right to adjust course content and/or the pace of course progress.
 Students are responsible for staying up to date with all adjustments.
 When a student fails to attend class as required, it remains the student’s responsibility to contact the instructor by email prior to or immediately after class time to explain the absence.
-Faculty and students recognize that students who do not feel well should not come to an in-person class meeting.
+Faculty and students recognize that students who do not feel well should not come to an in-person class.
 It is the responsibility of the student to discuss with the instructor and make up any missed assignments, quizzes, or exams and to fulfill all class participation requirements in a timely manner.
+Students may make medical appointments at the Student Health Center (SHC) by visiting the Medicat portal.
+Students who are ill for more than one day should use the Illness Report link to report an absence from class due to illness or injury and upload any supporting documentation.
 Faculty will receive notification of anticipated absence(s) via email from the Dean of Students Office about confirmed health and emergency circumstances that may influence students' attendance in classes.
-Students will be directed to talk with faculty about the most appropriate way to continue to participate in class and/or catch up on missed work.
+Students should talk with faculty about the most appropriate way to continue to participate in class and/or catch up on missed work.

 Instructors should warn students whose repeated absences are cause for academic concern and inform students if they are in danger of failing the course because of the amount of work or class participation missed.
 If needed, and if permitted under relevant policies, the student may drop or withdraw from the course.
 Students with long-term illnesses that prevent regular attendance should coordinate with their academic advisors and Student Access Services (SAS) for appropriate accommodations.